Adrian Trinidad

-Adrian Trinidad (born 18 October 1982) is an Argentine football midfielder who plays for Persik Kediri in the Liga Indonesia.
+Adrian Trinidad (born 18 October 1982) is an Argentine former footballer who plays as a forward.

 Biography

 Perth Glory

 Trinidad played his first game for Perth Glory against the Newcastle Jets in which he scored his first and only goal for the club.
 Trinidad came under some criticism from opposition coaches after he was involved in the dismissal of Sydney FC's Iain Fyfe and for his alleged dive to win a penalty against Newcastle Jets (although replays showed that Trinidad was fouled).
 Trinidad was involved in an after match confrontation with Jets coach Gary van Egmond after the match which led to the FFA to investigate and ban van Egmond for two games.